Mumbai–Ahmedabad high-speed rail corridor: Land acquisition

 A total of 1,434.4 hectares of land will be required for the project including private, government, forest and railway land.
 The Railway Ministry stated that it had only been able to acquire 21.02 hectares or about 1.46% of the total land required for the project as of 18 December 2018.
 NHSRC officials stated on 16 January 2019 that they had received the consent for land acquisition from 61 out of the 104 villages in Maharashtra that were located along the proposed route.
 Officials in Gujarat stated that land acquisition was expected to be completed only by the end of 2019.
 As of May 2019, 60% of land acquisition in Gujarat was completed.

 A report by news agency IANS quoted an unnamed NHSRC official as stating that 39% of the total land acquisition had been completed as of June 2019.
 The official stated that 471 of 940 hectares of land was acquired in Gujarat and 66 of 431 hectares in Maharashtra.
 In August 2019, Minister of State for Railways Suresh Angadi informed Parliament that 297 villages were located along the proposed route in Gujarat and 97% of land owners in the state had consented to land acquisition but the government was still facing challenges acquiring land in certain pockets of Maharashtra.
 NHSRC Managing Director Achal Khare stated that 45% of total land acquisition for the project was complete as of September 2019.
 The Gujarat High Court dismissed a batch of petitions filed by farmers challenging the acquisition of their lands for the project later in the same month.

 On 29 January 2020, Railway Board Chairman VK Yadav stated that 47% of the total land required for the project had been acquired.
 Maharashtra had only acquired 101.04 hectares out of the total 432 hectares required for the project, with no land having been acquired in Mumbai as of February 2021.
 Gujarat had completed 94% of total land acquisition (901.86 of 956.15 hectares).
 Railway Minister Piyush Goyal stated that the project would not be completed by 2023 due to land acquisition delays in Maharashtra.
-He also confirmed that the Railways would proceed with the tendering process in Gujarat as the state had acquired 94% of required land.
+He also confirmed that the Railways would proceed with the tendering process in Gujarat as the state had acquired 94% of the required land.

-In September 2021, the NHSRCL stated that it had acquired 30% of required land in Maharashtra, 97% in Gujarat and had completed land acquisition in Dadra and Nagar Haveli.
+In September 2021, the NHSRC stated that it had acquired 30% of required land in Maharashtra, 97% in Gujarat and had completed land acquisition in Dadra and Nagar Haveli.

-As of March 2022, Over 89% of required land has been acquired, 98% in Gujarat, 68% in Maharashtra, and 100% in Daman and Diu and Dadra and Nagar Haveli.
+As of March 2022, over 89% of required land has been acquired: 98% in Gujarat, 68% in Maharashtra, and 100% in Dadra and Nagar Haveli and Daman and Diu.